 I whisked together water and milk with a few eggs and some coarse cornmeal.
 Then I cooked a little bacon until crispy, folded in spinach just until it wilted, and added this to the bowl.
 A handful of Parmesan made the finishing touch.
 I poured the batter into a baking pan, slid the dish into the oven, and crossed my fingers.

-I stirred twice while baking, just to make sure the cornmeal didn't settle at the bottom.
+I stirred while baking, just to make sure the cornmeal didn't settle at the bottom.
 The casserole grew progressively thicker until, suddenly, it was done.
 I sliced it into fat squares and dug in.

 These squares are certainly sturdy enough to go with you to work in a lunch container or plastic bag.
 They taste good cold, warm, or hot, and they'll give you breakfast all week long.
 I can hardly wait to experiment with other flavors, too — like Gruyere and ham, or kale and chopped red pepper.